Healthy Homes Assessment Breaker Bay

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into in force on July 1, 2021?
-Landlords must ensure their Breaker Bay rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals must be fully certified by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords are now required to make sure that their Breaker Bay rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties must be completely certified by 1 July 2024.

 The areas covered by the Healthy Homes Standards are:

-We will evaluate the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we’ll advise you or your property manager about any work needed to be completed. needs to be done, and offer a report with all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property to check whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we’ll advise you or your property manager of the tasks needed to be completed. needs to be completed, and provide a report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards of the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not complying may be liable for up to $7200 plus any additional healthier homes associated fines.
+Inability to meet the standards under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not following the rules could be subject to fines of up to $7,200 plus additional healthy homes related fines.

-We are fully independent assessors of rental properties we are fully certified for each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties as well as fully qualified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6777